-The review meeting should be held every year or bi-annually, following the inception meeting.
 The EC shall take corrective action as needed to ensure that the project achieves the desired results.
 The EC shall hold project reviews to assess the performance of the project and appraise the Annual Plan of Operations for the following year.
 In the project's final year, the EC shall hold an end-of-project review to capture lessons learned and discuss opportunities for scaling up and to highlight project results and lessons learned with relevant audiences.
 This final review meeting will also discuss the findings outlined in the project terminal evaluation report and the management response.